 Automated incident management makes it possible for organizations and individuals to create a playbook with properly curated protocols, workflows, and processes that should be triggered when an incident occurs.

-To understand how to automate incident management, we’ve broken down what it means, the benefits, challenges, best practices, and real-life examples.
+To understand how to automate incident management, we’ve broken down what it means, the benefits, challenges, best practices, tools to consider, and real-life examples.

 Let’s get right to it.